Forest-Economics-Goettingen/woodValuationDE/README.md

 The function is a wrapper for the wood valuation provided by
 <strong>woodValuationDE</strong>.
 It calls
 <a href="#fct_wood_valuation"><em>wood_valuation()</em></a> and returns
-only the net revenues for the user-provided standing wood volume.
+only the net revenues for the user-provided volume referring to the volume over bark of the standing trees to be harvested.

 <h3>Data and Model</h3>